tessabirt/Final-Project-Explore/shiny_demo.md

 inputs.

-Essentially we can take the tmap code above to create the interactive map, but what’s changing now is our `occ` data set, which will be filtered based on the user inputs in the `ui`.
+Essentially we can take the tmap code above to create the interactive map, but what's changing now is our `occ` data set, which will be filtered based on the user inputs in the `ui`.
 When an environmental object changes based on user inputs, we call this a *reactive* object and define it within the `reactive()` function.
 When you later use that